jackyzha0/jackyzha0.github.io/content/thoughts/interoperability.md

 Ability to not only source local data but remote data too -> fetching from URLs, feeds, etc.

-UNIX-level composability -- apps should be atomic building blocks.
+UNIX-level [[thoughts/composable|composability]] -- apps should be atomic building blocks.
 Creating pipeline apps to transform and massage data (possibly using Clay??).

 Auto-grouping of similar data?
 Set-theory for data?